CATC Camp Fuji receives single-dose Janssen COVID-19 vaccine

-HM2 Rahmeik Ross, an x-ray technician at Combined Arms Training Center Camp Fuji Camp Fuji Branch Health Annex, checks off service members’ vaccination cards for the single-dose Janssen COVID-19 vaccine, CATC Camp Fuji, Japan, March 16, 2021.
+U.S. Navy HN Jared Houchen, Combined Arms Training Center Camp Fuji Camp Fuji Branch Health Annex, administers the single-dose Janssen COVID-19 vaccine to a Marine at the installation, Japan, March 16, 2021.
 CATC Camp Fuji, which sees a high number of transient training units, was the first installation within Japan to administer the single-dose vaccine which is especially helpful in the fight against COVID-19 and mitigating further spread of the ongoing virus.

 |Date Taken: